will-fong/data-science/projects/Microsoft Power BI - A Complete Introduction [2021 EDITION]/README.md

 [![license](https://img.shields.io/github/license/:user/:repo.svg)](LICENSE)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Within this repository, there are assignments for Microsoft Power BI - A Complete Introduction [2021 EDITION]
+Within this repository, there are assignments for Microsoft Power BI - A Complete Introduction [2021 EDITION].
+Status for all assignments is ``COMPLETED``.
+Data is a time series of Apple stock prices.

 ## Table of Contents